Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 ## Privacy Enhanced Transaction End to End Flow

-Refer [here](PrivateTransactionLifecycle.md) for end to end flow of 'standard' private transaction.
+Refer [to the private transaction livecycle](PrivateTransactionLifecycle.md) documentation for end to end flow of SP transaction.

 ![](../../images/PrivacyEnhancements.png)